-- Best riding lawn mower for hills: Husqvarna TS 354XD 54-inch Garden Tractor
+- Best for hills: Husqvarna TS 354XD 54-inch Garden Tractor

-- Best zero-turn riding lawn mower for large yards: Husqvarna MZ61 61-inch Zero-Turn Riding Tractor
+- Best zero-turn: Husqvarna MZ61 61-inch Zero-Turn Riding Tractor

-- Best riding lawn mower for the money: Troy Bilt 30-inch 382cc Riding Lawn Mower
+- Best budget: Troy Bilt 30-inch 382cc Riding Lawn Mower

-Five important things to consider for picking the best riding lawn mower
+Five important things to consider for picking the best riding lawn mowers